Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Extensions and complements

 \subsection{Tail bounds}

-Given explicit bounds on the expectation $\EE\|X\|$, it is straightforward to obtain nonasymptotic tail inequalities for $\|X\|$ by applying standard concentration techniques.
+Given explicit bounds on the expectation $\EE\llVert X\rrVert $, we can readily obtain nonasymptotic tail inequalities for $\llVert X\rrVert $ by applying standard concentration techniques.
 In view of the significant utility of such tail inequalities in applications, we record some useful results along these lines here.

-\begin{cor} Under the assumptions of Theorem~\ref{thm:main}, we have
+\begin{cor} Under the assumptions of Theorem~\ref{teomain}, we have

-for any $0<\varepsilon\le 1/2$ and $t\ge 0$.
-In particular, for every $0<\varepsilon\le 1/2$ there exists a universal constant $c_\varepsilon$ such that for every $t\ge 0$
+for any $0<\varepsilon\le1/2$ and $t\ge0$.
+In particular, for every $0<\varepsilon\le1/2$ there exists a universal constant $c_\varepsilon$ such that for every $t\ge0$

 \end{cor}